crest-cassia/oacis/en/configuring_simulator.md

 Then, the job is submitted to a job scheduler.
 After the job is submitted to the scheduler, the scheduler handles the job queue.

 When a job script is executed, it records various logs to files in addition to the simulation execution.
 For example, execution date, executed host, and elapsed time are recorded.
-To record these information, shell commands like `date`, `hostname`, and `time` are used.
+To record this information, shell commands like `date`, `hostname`, and `time` are used.
 These logs are stored in `_status.json` file.
 This file is parsed when jobs are included into OACIS database.

 As we will explain later, OACIS can record the version information of the simulators.
 When you register a simulator, you can set "print-version command", which is a command to print the version information of the simulator.